frePPLe/frepple/doc/erp-integration/openbravo-connector.rst

 * | **Bulk export through a web API.**
   | The web API is the proper method to automate the integration on the frePPLe
     cloud servers.

   ::

     POST /execute/api/openbravo_export/

 It is possible to combine both the incremental and bulk export in the same frePPLe instance.
-For instance, proposed purchase orders for a total value less than a certain dollar threshold can be exported automatically to Openbravo.
+For instance, proposed purchase orders for a total value less than a certain dollar threshold can be exported automatically to Openbravo/Etendo.
 Proposed purchase orders above the threshold are then reviewed in frePPLe by the planner, and export incrementally upon the planners' approval.

 Installation and configuration